drumnation/react-native-cross-platform-responsive-dimensions/readme.md

 4. Use crossPlatformOS(ios, android) when you don't need to specify individual values for all devices, but only need to specify either android or ios.
 Similar to crossPlatform device this doesn't produce an integer value.
 This is useful for fonts because each OS requires that the font be called differently.
     ```
     crossPlatformOS("Neuropolitical", "neuropolitical_regular")
     ```
+5. The original react-native-responsive-dimensions commands are also available to use if you're ok setting the same value for all devices or creating your own conditional statement for each separate element.
+    ```
+    height: responsiveHeight(43),
+    marginLeft: responsiveWidth(10),
+    fontSize: responsiveFontSize(4)
+    ```
 ## License
 MIT © [drumnation](https://github.com/drumnation/react-native-cross-responsive-dimensions)